 - The spouse is in California solely to live with the servicemember.

-- Does the military spouse employee need to file a new Employee’s Withholding Allowance Certificate (DE 4) for the income tax exemption?
+- Does the servicemember spouse need to file a new Employee’s Withholding Allowance Certificate (DE 4) for the income tax exemption?

-Yes, the DE 4 has been modified to include this new exemption and is now available online for employers and military spouse employees.
+Yes, the DE 4 includes this exemption and is available online for employers and servicemember spouses.

-- Does the employer or military spouse employee need to provide proof to declare another tax domicile state other than California?
+- Does the employer or servicemember spouse need to provide proof to declare another tax domicile (legal residence) other than California?

 - Spouse’s military ID card.

 - Servicemember’s W-2.